1975 Nobel Prize in Literature

 The 1975 Nobel Prize in Literature was awarded to the Italian poet Eugenio Montale (1896–1981) "for his distinctive poetry which, with great artistic sensitivity, has interpreted human values under the sign of an outlook on life with no illusions".
 He is the fifth Italian laureate for the literature prize.

 Laureate

 Along with Giuseppe Ungaretti and Salvatore Quasimodo, Eugenio Montale is associated with the poetic school of hermeticsm, the Italian variant of the French symbolism movement, although Montale himself did not consider himself to be part of the hermetic school.
 His poetry is often compared to T. S. Eliot.
 When the Swedish Academy awarded him with the Nobel Prize in 1975, they called him “one of the most important poets of the contemporary West”.
+His notable oeuvres include Ossi di seppia ("Cuttlefish Bones", 1925), Le occasioni ("The Occasions", 1939), La bufera e altro ("The Storm and Other Things", 1956), Satura (1962–1970) (1971) and Diario del '71 e del '72 (1973).

+Reactions

+According to the Associated Press, Montale said that award had overwhelmed him and made his life, "which was always unhappy, less unhappy."

+In Italy, the awarding of the Nobel Prize to Montale was positively received.
+Their Prime Minister, Aldo Moro, congratulated him, said that the award "consecrates the validity of your poetical and human message, and, in you, honors the Italian culture," and President Giovanni Leone commented that his work's contained "tormented and lucid singling‐out of the anxieties and the aspirations of modern man."

 Award ceremony

 At the award ceremony on 10 December 1975, Anders Österling of the Swedish Academy said:

+Nobel lecture

+Eugenio Montale delivered his Nobel lecture on 12 December 1975.
+Entitled "Is Poetry Still Possible?", he spoke about the art of poetry and poetry's place in the modern world of mass communication.

+Deliberations

+Nominations

+Montale was first nominated for the prize in 1955 by Nobel laureate T. S. Eliot.
+It was followed in 1961 and from 1966 he became a regular nominee.
+By 1973 the Nobel committee had received 23 nominations in total before Montale was eventually awarded.